GabeScott/standard-works-vault/General Conference/2004 October - Condition of the Church.md

 # Condition of the Church

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2004 General Conference*

+>*I believe the Church is in better condition than it has been at any time in its entire history.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/condition-of-the-church?lang=eng)

-As we open this great conference we note the absence of Elders David B. Haight and Neal A. Maxwell of the Quorum of the Twelve Apostles.
+As we open this great conference, we note the absence of Elders David B. Haight and Neal A. Maxwell of the Quorum of the Twelve Apostles.
 Each of them served long and very effectively.
 We mourn their passing.
 We greatly miss them.
 We extend our love to their dear ones.
 We are confident that they are carrying on this great work on the other side of the veil.

 We recognize that in the natural course of events there are recurring vacancies which make necessary filling these as they are created.

-After fasting and prayer we have called Elder Dieter Friedrich Uchtdorf and Elder David Allan Bednar to fill these vacancies in the Quorum of the Twelve Apostles.
+After fasting and prayer, we have called Elder Dieter Friedrich Uchtdorf and Elder David Allan Bednar to fill these vacancies in the Quorum of the Twelve Apostles.
 We present their names to you this morning.
 You may not know them, but you will soon get acquainted with them.
 Those of you who feel you can sustain them in this sacred calling will please signify by the uplifted hand.
 Any who may be opposed?

 Their names will be included in the sustaining of all of the authorities later in the conference.
 Now we ask these Brethren to take their places on the stand with members of the Twelve.
 They will speak to us Sunday morning, and you will get to know them better.